How to Grow a Mango Tree in a cool climate or when you don’t have space? Well, Growing Mango Tree in a Pot or container is the answer!

-A Mango tree grown on its native place can grow huge.
+A Mango tree grown in its native place can grow huge.
 Some cultivars can grow up to 32+ meters (105+ feet) tall.
 And there are more than 500+ varieties of mangoes grown across the world.
-A typical mango tree, if cared carefully can live up to 100 of years.
+A typical mango tree, if cared for well, can live up to 100 years.

 Mango Tree Propagation

 The smart idea is to buy a grafted plant.
-Many mango cultivars are available these days, so it’s best to ask at the local nursery for the dwarf variety that does well in the container.
+Many mango cultivars are available these days, so it’s best to ask at the local nursery or search online for the dwarf variety that does well in the container.

-A grafted mango plant takes a minimum 2-3 years to fruit.
-In its first 3 to 5 years it grows larger and produces fewer flowers and fruits.
+A grafted mango plant takes a minimum of 2 years to fruit.
+In its first 3 years, it grows larger and produces fewer flowers and fruits.
 More productive fruiting starts after the fifth year of planting.

 Choosing a Right Variety

-A dwarf mango tree grows up to 2-4 meters (6.5-13 feet) tall and can be tried in containers.
-There’re some specific dwarf varieties of the mango tree that you can grow in a container—Irwin and Nam Doc Mai are best.
-Some other varieties you may try are King Thai, Carrie, Cogshall, Glenn, Neelam, Amrapali, and Palmer.
+A dwarf mango tree grows up to 2 to 4.5 meters (6 to 15 feet) tall and can be tried in containers.
+There are some specific dwarf varieties of the mango trees that you can grow in a container:

 Planting a Mango Tree